pmean/build-website/text/05/MetaanalysisTalk.md

 > were talking about how to respond to a bad referee report for a paper
 > you are trying to get published.
 I mentioned how it is difficult to
 > argue with a referee although a few times I have had to resort to a
-> \"my referee is an idiot\" defense.
+> "my referee is an idiot" defense.
 Most of the time, I just try to go
 > along with what the referee says unless their suggestions do violence
 > to the statistics.
 >